 Several statuses, conditionally accepted or conditionally approved, may require the student to fulfill additional requirements.
 A checklist with required elements and deadlines will be added to each individual’s application homepage.
 It is important that students take full responsibility for their applications, deadlines and any required elements.

-Please review the application instructions page for more details.
+Please review the Apply page for more details.

 Once accepted into a program, students will participate in a variety of preparatory activities.
 Students participating in Semester or Summer term programs will be provided with the dates of general and program specific orientations.
 Attendance at all program orientations is mandatory.
 Winter term students will have a pre-requisite Fall Preparatory Seminar.
 The dates and class meeting times for the Fall Preparatory Seminars are listed on the individual program pages.